AryanBhardwajIndia/quick-link/README.md

 # QuickLink

 URL shortener developed using React.js, Node.js, Express.js and MongoDB.
-Converts any provided link into a short URL by designating a 6 digit HEX code to it.
+Converts any provided link into a short URL by designating a 6-digit HEX code to it.

 ## Structure